Last Day of World War One

 The Last Day of World War One is an episode in the 2008 season of the Television series Timewatch.
 The programme was a co-production between the Open University and the BBC and aired in November 2008 on BBC 2.
 The material is presented by Michael Palin who reveals that soldiers continued to be killed in battle for many hours after the Armistice had been signed.
 Palin recounts the personal stories of the last soldiers to die in the final days, hours and minutes of World War I.

-The programme commences with a brief mention of Major General William M. Wright of the United States 89th Division who, according to the Palin, sacrificed lives storming the town of Stenay simply so his troops could have a bath; "... that lunatic decision cost something like 300 casualties" according to American historical author Joseph E. Persico.
+The programme commences with a brief mention of Major General William M. Wright of the United States 89th Division who, according to Palin, sacrificed lives storming the town of Stenay simply so his troops could have a bath; "... that lunatic decision cost something like 300 casualties" according to American historical author Joseph E. Persico.

 The German 1918 Spring Offensive was Germany's last attempt to force the British and French to capitulate before the expected arrival of overwhelming American forces.
 The gamble almost succeeded but the Allies first held and then, in July at the River Marne, pushed back the Germans.
 On 8 August, "The Black Day of the German Army", the British launched their counter-attack at Amiens.
 The Germans were forced back and would never recover.
 They had suffered extremely high casualties in their offensives; the Allied naval blockade was threatening starvation; revolution at home meant troops were fighting both the enemy and their own countrymen; and now American troops were arriving at the front at a rate of 300,000 each month.